Septicemia Banner 1 1.jpg

 • Chest X-ray

-• Ultrasound, a sound wave technology displaying images on video screen, is used to diagnose intraabdominal infection including liver, biliary tract, gallbladder, kidney, or subcutaneous infections.
+• Ultrasound, a sound wave technology displaying images on video screens, is used to diagnose intraabdominal infections including liver, biliary tract, gallbladder, kidney, or subcutaneous infections.

 Treatment